 Cutting Worker's Compensation Costs

-One truth about Worker's Compensation (WC) insurance premiums is that it is an expense that affects your profitability.
-Every business does its best to limit these expenses and there are three simple things to do to lower your worker's compensation premiums.
+One truth about worker's compensation (WC) insurance premiums is that they are an expense that affects your profitability.
+Every business should look for practical ways to limit these costs.
+There are three simple actions that commonly lower worker's compensation premiums.

 1. Shop Around